rizza-cooks/trenchshotbot_sol/README.md

 ---

-## Abstract

-TrenchShotBot represents the next evolution in automated token launch and acquisition systems, combining sophisticated wallet management with advanced trading strategies.
-This document outlines the technical architecture and strategic approach of the system, designed to optimize token launches and early-stage acquisitions on the Moonshot platform.

 ## Executive Summary

 TrenchShotBot is an advanced automated system designed for optimizing token launches and acquisitions on the Moonshot platform.
 By leveraging sophisticated wallet management, transaction bundling, and timing algorithms, TrenchShotBot provides a comprehensive solution for coordinated token launches and strategic token acquisition at launch.